 With Agatha Christie adaptation The Pale Horse having completed Sarah Phelps’ quintet of adaptations for the BBC in 2020, it’s the turn of a different voice on a very different kind of Christie novel.
 That voice?
 Vanity Fair and Five Days screenwriter Gwyneth Hughes.
 And that novel?
 Death Comes As The End, a murder mystery set not in the early 20th century, but in ancient Egypt.
 The arrival of a new concubine sends ripples through an Egyptian priest’s family.
 The cast and air date have yet to be announced.

-Coming to Sky Atlantic in February, high-finance thriller Devils is based on Guido Maria Brera’s novel of the same name.
+Italian-French-UK co-production Devils came to Sky Atlantic in February, a high-finance thriller based on Guido Maria Brera’s novel of the same name.
 It’s a story of a top investment firm, multi-million dollar deals, a mysterious death and a public scandal.
-Alessandro Borghi stars in this Italian-French-UK co-production.
+Alessandro Borghi stars.

 From Simon Burke, the creator of Sky weird-thriller Fortitude, eight-part historical family saga Domina is set in ancient Rome, beginning in the wake of Julius Caesar’s assassination.
 Based on real historical characters, it follows the ascendancy of Livia Drusilla through the Roman political ranks, as she strategizes her way to the top, driven by revenge.

 Actor, rapper and screenwriter Riz Ahmed (pictured) was announced in 2018 as developing this ambitious nine-part series with BBC Two, but no updates have been released since.
 It was set to be a drama about three generations of a British Pakistani family set over the course of four decades.
 As soon as there’s any news on this one, we’ll include it here.

 Everything I Know About Love (2022)